Power influences our communication

 - Give us an example of dominant or preventative power or empowerment that you’ve encountered.

 - React to the Milgram’s study video.
-How far would you have gone before you stood up against authority?
+If you were the person pushing the button, how far would you have continued pushing the button before you stood up to authority?

 While I do love your comments to this blog, if you want points for this assignment post your answers to the correct assignment on Canvas.